Proposal for Training to Conduct a Clinical Study

 Faculty, Cariology Department, NYU College of Dentistry

-We would study the significance of sampling, the proper practices and pitfalls of recruiting patients and the necessity to standardize diagnoses of the advancement of periodontitis and the means by which to do it.
+We would study the significance of sampling, the proper practices and pitfalls of recruiting patients and the necessity to standardize diagnoses of the advancement of gingivitis and the means by which to do it.

 We will train to determine the mean and standard deviations of such factors as: